Why is North Carolina's 9th congressional district race still undecided?

 Breaking News Emails

-WASHINGTON — One of the final unresolved races of the 2018 midterm elections has entered an uncertain phase, fueled by accusations of voter fraud.
+WASHINGTON — One of the final unresolved races of the 2018 midterm elections has entered an uncertain phase, fueled by accusations of election fraud.

 The exact path forward for the state’s 9th Congressional District race is unclear after the North Carolina State Board of Elections on Friday decided not to certify the initial results between Republican Mark Harris and Democrat Dan McCready, in which Harris appears to have edged McCready by 905 votes.

-Note: CORRECTION (Dec.
-4, 2018 1:25 pm ET): An earlier version of this article misstated the home county in North Carolina of Mark Harris.
-He is from Mecklenberg County, not Bladen County.